Alvor1991/PP4-Physio/README.md

 ### Libraries and Frameworks

-* [Django](https://www.djangoproject.com/) - Django was used as web framework.
+* [Django](https://www.djangoproject.com/) - was used as web framework.
-* [Django Template](https://jinja.palletsprojects.com) - Django Template was used as a templating language for Django to display backend data to HTML.
+* [Django Template](https://jinja.palletsprojects.com) - was used as a templating language for Django to display backend data to HTML.
-* [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Bootstrap 5 was used throughout the website to help with styling and responsiveness.
+* [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - was used to help with styling and responsiveness.
-* [Google Fonts](https://fonts.google.com) - Google fonts was used to import the fonts into the html file, and were used on all parts of the site.
+* [Google Fonts](https://fonts.google.com) - was used to import the fonts into the html file.
-* [Font Awesome](https://fontawesome.com) - Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.
+* [Font Awesome](https://fontawesome.com) - was used throughout the website to add icons for aesthetic and UX purposes.
-* [jQuery 3.6.0](https://jquery.com/) - jQuery was used as a JavaScript library to help writing less JavaScript code.
+* [jQuery 3.6.0](https://jquery.com/) - was used as a JavaScript library to help writing less JavaScript code.

 ### Packages / Dependencies Installed

-* [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) - Django Allauth was used for user authentication, registration, and account management.
+* [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) - was used for user authentication, registration, and account management.
-* [Django Crispy Form](https://django-crispy-forms.readthedocs.io/en/latest/) - Django Crispy Form was used to control the rendering of the forms.
+* [Django Crispy Form](https://django-crispy-forms.readthedocs.io/en/latest/) - was used to control the rendering of the forms.
-* [Summernote](https://summernote.org/) - Summernote has been used as WYSIWYG editor.
+* [Summernote](https://summernote.org/) - was used as a WYSIWYG editor.
-* [Cloudinary](https://cloudinary.com/) - Cloudinary has been used as image management solution.
+* [Cloudinary](https://cloudinary.com/) - was used as an image management solution.

 ### Database Management

-* [Heroku Postgres](https://www.heroku.com/postgres) - Heroku Postgres database was used in production, as a service based on PostgreSQL provided by Heroku.
+* [Heroku Postgres](https://www.heroku.com/postgres) - was used in production, as a service based on PostgreSQL provided by Heroku.

 ### Tools and Programs

-* [GitPod](https://gitpod.io/) - GitPod was used for writing code, committing, and then pushing to GitHub.
+* [GitPod](https://gitpod.io/) - was used for writing code, committing, and then pushing to GitHub.
-* [GitHub](https://github.com) - GitHub was used to store the project's code after being pushed from Git.
+* [GitHub](https://github.com) - was used to store the project's code after being pushed from Git.
-* [Heroku](https://www.heroku.com) - Heroku was used to deploy the website.
+* [Heroku](https://www.heroku.com) - was used to deploy the website.
-* [Am I Responsive](ami.responsivedesign.is) - Am I Responsive was used to preview the website across a variety of popular devices.
+* [Am I Responsive](ami.responsivedesign.is) - was used to preview the website across a variety of popular devices.
-* [Tiny PNG](https://tinypng.com) - Tiny PNG was used to reduce the file size of the images.
-* [Coolors](https://coolors.co) - Coolors was used to create a color scheme for the website.
+* [Coolors](https://coolors.co) - was used to create a color scheme for the website.
-* [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the wireframes during the design phase of the project.
+* [Balsamiq](https://balsamiq.com/) - was used to create the wireframes during the design phase of the project.
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used during development process for code review and to test responsiveness.
-* [W3C Markup Validator](https://validator.w3.org/) - W3C Markup Validator was used to validate the HTML code.
+* [W3C Markup Validator](https://validator.w3.org/) - was used to validate the HTML code.
-* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - W3C CSS Validator was used to validate the CSS code.
+* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - was used to validate the CSS code.
-* [JSHint](https://jshint.com/) - The JSHints JavaScript Code Quality Tool was used to validate the site's JavaScript code.
+* [JSHint](https://jshint.com/) - was used to validate the site's JavaScript code.
-* [Favicon.cc](https://www.favicon.cc/) - Favicon.cc was used to create the site favicon.
+* [Favicon.cc](https://www.favicon.cc/) - was used to create the site favicon.

 [Back to top ⇧](#sports-therapy)